emilianoangieri/AWS-Documentation/AWS-Architecture_public_private_subnets/README.md

 We will create the following subnets:

 * public-ELB-1a/b: This are public subnets on which we could create our public facing Load Balancer. a/b menas that we are going to create two subnet in two availability zones (named a and b).
-* public-NAT-1a/b: This are public subnets on which we will create the two AWS NAT instances.
-Basically the idea is to create two NAT instances in order to avoid single point of failure in case of down of one availability zone.
+* public-NAT-1a/b: This are public subnets on which we will create the two AWS NAT Gateway.
+Basically the idea is to create two NAT Gateway in order to avoid single point of failure in case of down of one availability zone.
 * private-Application-1a/b: This are private subnets on which we could create our EC2 that will host our Application (like Wordpress, Drupal, Liferay, Magento,..).
 * private-DB-1a/b: This are private subnets on which we could create our database.